 This kinah is recited after reading Eicah at night, and it forms a continuation with Eicah since it is based on the fifth chapter of Eicah, as the first half of each line of the kinah is from the fifth chapter and the kinah follows the order of the verses in the chapter.
-Yet, the unknown paytan changed the second half of the verse, with the exceptions of verses 5:1,2 and 5:19-22, and this change highlights one of the changes in Hebrew poetry from the biblical period to the first millennium.
+Yet, the unknown paytan (the author of the kinah) changed the second half of the verse, with the exceptions of verses 5:1,2 and 5:19-22, and this change highlights one of the changes in Hebrew poetry from the biblical period to the first millennium.
 In Tanakh, poetry is not defined by rhymes, and any rhymes that do occur are unintentional.
 However, in the first millennium, the paytanim (cantors) began to create piyyutim, of which the kinot is one example, based on rhyme.
 Benjamin Hrushovski (1981, p.
-62) writes:
+62) writes, "The rhyming system of the Hebrew piyut was the earliest known massive, systematic and obligatory use of rhyme in poetry, and it is very plausible that through the Christian Syriac church employing Aramaic (a cognate language to Hebrew), and via Latin liturgy, the principle of rhyme was transferred to European poetry."

 We will now go through these intervening verses to see that either the paytan changed the verse to introduce a rhyme, to improve the rhyme, or to give what apparently, he thought was a better explanation or a more appropriate explanation to the beginning of the particular verse.
-In addition, in many lines, the paytan changed the idea of chapter five, which is to show how sad the situation was with the destruction of the Bet ha-Mikdash to blaming the people for their sins which caused the tragedy.
-Furthermore, at the end of half of each line, the paytan added the word oy, and the end of the second half of each line, he added the word oy, followed by the phrase “what has become of us” which is from Eicah 5:1.
+In addition, in many lines, the paytan changed the idea of chapter five, which is to show how sad the situation was with the destruction of the Bet ha-Mikdash, to blaming the people for their sins which caused the tragedy.
+Furthermore, at the end of half of each line, the paytan added the word oy, and the end of the second half of each line, he added the word oy meh hayah lanu, “what has become of us” which is from Eicah 5:1.

 The first example of this change is by the third line of the kinah.
 The second half of Eicah 5:3 records that because of the destruction by the first Bet ha-Mikdash, “our mothers are like widows,” while the paytan changed the phrase to “our mothers lament in the month of Av.”
 Presumably, this change was to create a “full” rhyme (the same word) with the word av in the end of the two halves of the verse.
 Note the word lament in the piyyut is mekkonnot.
 The Mishnah Moed Katan 3:9 explains that this was a special type of mourning practice, where apparently one woman cried out and other women joined in to also cry out.
 I do not think this is done today at funerals.